ran-sama/python-3-certbot-virtualenv-dynv6/README.md

 https://virtualenv.pypa.io/en/latest/
 https://www.rust-lang.org/tools/install
 ```
-The scope of this repo will focus on setting up a virtualenv, compiling the Python cryptography package inside it, setting up certbot and a plugin for the DNS and domain provider IONOS with the goal to issue wildcard certs for a domain.
+The scope of this repo will focus on setting up a virtualenv, compiling the Python cryptography package inside it, setting up certbot and a plugin for the DNS and domain provider dynv6 with the goal to issue wildcard certs for a domain.

 We will start with dependencies:
 ```